 When considering a Chapter 7 filing one of the concerns people often have is how long the process will take.
 Chapter 7 Bankruptcy cases have a set schedule of events.
 Within 90-120 days after the initial filing, cases usually reach completion.
 Of course, unless problems arise such as form improper filings or a failure to disclose information about assets.
-Here is the basic bankruptcy timeline listing main events in a typical chapter 7 case:
+Here is the basic bankruptcy timeline in a nutshell.
+It lists the main events in a typical chapter 7 case:

 1. Credit Counseling